 * [[NeverTrustATrailer Never Trust An Episode Title]]: Even though the episode title is a pun on ''WeekendAtBernies'', the parody of it is very shallow (Smithers and Homer finding Mr. Burns dead and propping him up to make him look alive) and is seen near the end of the episode.

-* NoExportForYou: Was banned for a time on Sky1 in the UK due to the medical marijuana references and the scenes of Homer getting attacked by animals (the crows pecking at his eyes and the drug dog biting his crotch in the flashback of the last time Homer experimented with marijuana).
+* NoExportForYou: Was banned for a time on Sky1 in the UK due to the plot about medical marijuana.
 It did eventually air in a post-watershed slot on both Sky and Channel 4 when they got the rights to it (only it wasn't advertised).
-It's now available on DVD.
+It's now available on DVD (where it was rated 12 for frequent references to mild drugs).

 * PeoplePuppets: Smithers directs Mr. Burns this way at the investors' meeting to hide the fact that he's unconscious (thought by them to be dead).
 At the end, Homer chides Smithers for wanting to take Burns to the hospital.
 Annoyed, Burns has Smithers, who still has Burns on marionette strings, manipulate his hand to slap Homer and himself (while also slapping Burns at his own request).